Deans of CHS/SOP

 College of Health Sciences

-Dr. William Robertson is the interim dean of the College of Health Sciences.
+Dr. William Robertson is the dean of the College of Health Sciences.
 Dr. Robertson has served the University in administrative roles including interim dean and associate dean of the College of Education; associate provost; co-chair of the Teacher Education Department; and director of the Science, Technology, Engineering and Mathematics (STEM) Education Division.
 He is a professor in the Teacher Education Department in the College of Education.

 Dr. Robertson's academic areas of expertise are in science education, curriculum development, and technology integration in the K-12 levels.
 Additionally, he develops research and teaching materials related to inquiry-based STEM Education, project-based learning, problem-based learning, and action science.
 Dr. Robertson received the UT Regents' Outstanding Teaching Award and the 2016 UTEP President's Meritorius Service Award.
 He has been a Fulbright Scholar in Santiago, Chile, and current serves as a Distinguished Research Fellow with the Lemelson Center for the Study of Invention and Innovation, part of the Smithsonian's National Museum of American History.